hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 ## Quick Start

 The first step to using the transit backend is to mount it.
-Unlike the `generic` backend, the `transit` backend is not mounted by default.
+Unlike the `kv` backend, the `transit` backend is not mounted by default.

 ```